-In this post, we’re going to explain how to visit the Marciano Art Foundation’s wonderful new installation, Reality Projector.
+In this post, we’re going to explain how to visit the Marciano Art Foundation’s wonderful new installation, Reality Projector, which is on view in LA until August 26, 2018.
 We have specific tips for bringing kids to this colorful show.
 But first, a bit of context about one of the artist’s prior exhibitions and how bringing a cellphone to an art experience changes the game.

 During the summer of 2008, I took my two middle-school aged kids to New York City for four days, enroute to a visit to the grandparents in MA.
 We had been loaned a spacious mid-town apartment and quickly learned that not staying in a hotel was stupendously great.
 We were able to enjoy breakfast on a luxurious terrace overlooking an eastside neighborhood, frolic in nearby Central Park, visit Dylan’s Candy Bar (it wasn’t yet an LA-thing), and revel in the antics of Blue Men Group.
 The kids learned to hail a taxi and realized that New Yorkers had to walk a LOT more than Angelenos.

 It was super hot in the city that week.
 To escape the humid stink, we took a Circle Line cruise around Manhattan.
 But, truth-be-told, I’d heard that an artist had built massive waterfalls under the bridges and on the docks of the East River, and so effectively tricked the kids into an art adventure.
 Thanks to the Public Art Fund, Dutch artist Olufur Eliasson was using the city (and the river) as his canvas.
 With the help of many crews of workers, he had created four waterfalls on the East River – under bridges, and on docks.
 Between gliding past Lady Liberty and feeding seagulls from the deck of the boat, we passed under the large public installation, New York City Waterfalls.